FAQ and Checklist for New Math Majors

 - First Semester Checklist

-With your initial notification of acceptance, you should have your UIN, which you will need to log on to UIS systems, and to communicate with us so that we can look up your information to better help you.
+With your initial notification of acceptance from Admissions, you should have your UIN, which you will need to log on to UIS systems, and to communicate with us so that we can look up your information to better help you.
 As you start searching for courses to take during your first semester, the Registration page will give you some registration tips and links, and you will be immediately directed to create your NetID and Enterprise ID.
 You will need an activation code to set it up, which Admissions would have sent you.

 Begin using your student email as soon as possible, because official information about upcoming registration, billing, events, and other items of interest to students will be sent out on the student distribution lists.